 Peace lilies are one of the most common houseplants because they’re fairly easy to grow and beautiful, too!
 Here’s everything you need to know about caring for a peace lily in your home.

 Peace lilies are tropical, evergreen plants that thrive on the forest floor, where they receive dappled sunlight and consistent moisture.
 Replicating these conditions in the home is the key to getting your peace lily to be happy and healthy.

-With enough light, peace lilies may produce white to off-white flowers in the early summer and continue to bloom throughout the year.
+With enough light, peace lilies produce white to off-white flowers starting in the early summe, blooming throughout the year in the right conditions.

-Most household varieties of peace lily grow up to 16 inches tall, but larger outdoor cultivars can reach 6 feet in height.
-Peace lilies are not cold-hardy plants, so they may only be grown outdoors in warm, humid climates.
+Most household varieties of peace lily grow up to 16 inches tall, but larger outdoor cultivars can have leaves that reach up to 6 feet in height.
+Peace lilies are not cold-hardy plants, so they can only be grown outdoors in warm, humid climates (USDA Zones 10, 11).

 Is the Peace Lily Plant Poisonous?

-Yes.
+Yes, mildly.
 All parts of the peace lily plant contain calcium oxalate—a substance that may cause stomach and respiratory irritation if ingested in large amounts.
 Keep peace lilies out of reach of small children and pets.
-Other common plants that contain calcium oxalate include daffodils, true lilies, and hyacinths.
+Other common plants that contain calcium oxalate include philodendrons, daffodils, true lilies, and hyacinths.